jessicayung/deep-learning-map/glossary.md

 		- Agent may find itself stuck in a local maximum (thinks e.g. a positive-reward action $Q_2$ is the best action because it hasn't found the better one $Q_4$.)
 - On-policy vs off-policy
 	- On-policy: update value with action actually taken
-	- Off-policy: update value with max_a Q(s,a'), i.e. no constraint on next action
+	- Off-policy: update value with max_a Q(s,a'), i.e. no constraint on next action.
 - Policy Gradient Methods
 	- General Challenges
 		- Sensitive to choice in stepsize